IRISH JOHNE’S CONTROL PROGRAMME (IJCP)

 IHFA is a patron of Animal Health Ireland and supports all AHI Initiatives.

-Funding will be provided jointly by the Dept. of Agriculture, Food and the Marine and individual milk processors with a commitment to maintain financial supports over a four-year period for each herd.
+Funding is provided jointly by the Dept. of Agriculture, Food and the Marine and individual milk processors with a commitment to maintain financial support over a four-year period for each herd.
 This funding will assist herd owners to carry out whole herd testing, Veterinary Risk Assessment and Management Plans (VRAMP) and ancillary testing where required.

 Note for breeders selling and exporting to the north of Ireland

 As part of the one island disease strategy Johnes testing will become part of the Red Tractor Scheme in Northern Ireland from 2020.
-80% of herds in Northern Ireland are in this quality assurance scheme.
-Therefore it is important for those exporting heifers to have their herds tested.
+80% of herds in Northern Ireland are joined in this quality assurance scheme.
+Therefore, it is important for those exporting heifers to have their herds tested.

 For further details and to register, contact your local milk processors or AHI (www.animalhealthireland.ie).